 If you’ve put off the marketing plan because you just can’t come up with any fresh ideas for your optometry practice, maybe we can help!
 Check out the optometry marketing tips below to get some new ideas for promoting your practice.

 As an optometrist, are you always telling your patients to wear sunglasses?
 Wouldn’t you love it if they listened?
 Sell more sunglasses by having a pre-summer sale.
 Offer a percentage off prescription sunglasses in March and April.
-Your patients likely aren’t thinking about sunglasses in March and April, but if you offer an enticing discount, you might get them interested.
+Your patients likely aren’t thinking about sunglasses in March and April, but if you offer an enticing discount, you can get them interested.

 Encourage parents to bring their children in during the slower summer months by offering a back to school bargain.
 Give a percentage off children’s frames during the month of July, or even an entry into a drawing for something fun for the kids, like toys or school supplies.